tvanwinckel/intro-spring-core/Introduction_SpringCore.md

 An IoC container is a common characteristic of frameworks that implement IoC.
 In the Spring framework, the interface ``ApplicationContext`` represents the IoC container.
 The Spring container is responsible for instantiating, configuring and assembling objects known as beans, as well as managing their life cycles.

 The container gets its instructions on what objects to instantiate, configure, and assemble by reading configuration metadata.
-The configuration metadata is represented in XML, Java annotations, or Java code.
+The configuration **metadata is represented in XML, Java annotations, or Java code**.
 It lets you express the objects that compose your application and the dependencies between those objects.

 The following diagram shows a high-level view of how Spring works.
 Your application classes are combined with configuration metadata so that, after the ApplicationContext is created and initialized, you have a fully configured and executable system or application.